pydata/xarray/doc/faq.rst

     This allows our code to be more abstract, requiring far fewer special cases.

-    For example, ``da - 1`` would make every pixel slightly darker, whether we're dealing with a single or multiple frames, color or B&W, etc.
+    For example, ``da - 1`` would make every pixel slightly darker, whether we're dealing with a single or multiple frames, color or grayscale, etc.

     Similarly ``da - da.mean(dim=['row', 'column'])`` would normalize the values based on the mean value in its width and height, again regardless of whether